Goodwin Liu: Nomination to the Ninth Circuit

-Liu's criticism of Chief Justice John Roberts and especially his statement during Samuel Alito's Supreme Court nomination "Judge Alito's record envisions an America where police may shoot and kill an unarmed boy to stop him from running away with a stolen purse; where federal agents may point guns at ordinary citizens during a raid, even after no sign of resistance, where a black man may be sentenced to death by an all-white jury for killing a white man, absent [an] analysis showing discrimination, is not the America we know.
-Nor is it the America we aspire to be" was targeted by Senate Republicans as proof of his lack of judicial temperament and partisanship.
+Liu's criticism of Chief Justice John Roberts and especially his statement during Samuel Alito's Supreme Court nomination was targeted by Senate Republicans as proof of his lack of judicial temperament and partisanship.
 Liu later apologized and said that his words were "unduly harsh".

 On May 17, 2011, Senator Harry Reid filed a cloture motion on Liu's nomination.
 On May 19, 2011, the Senate rejected cloture in a mostly party-line vote of 52–43, with all but one Democrat (Ben Nelson) voting in favor of cloture and all but one Republican (Lisa Murkowski) voting against.
 He became the first Obama judicial nominee to be successfully filibustered in the Senate.
 With the makeup of the Senate unlikely to change until after the 2012 election, Liu withdrew his name from consideration on May 25, 2011.
 On July 29, 2011, three days after California Governor Jerry Brown nominated Liu to a seat on the Supreme Court of California, President Obama formally notified the Senate that he was withdrawing Liu's nomination for the 9th Circuit.
 In a talk before The City Club of Cleveland on February 22, 2013, Liu commented that the confirmation process is "inherently a political process" and "the Constitution was designed to make it a political process."
 He noted, however, that the problem with the confirmation process is that it has become transformed into requiring 60 votes as opposed to a bare majority, which was not part of the Constitutional design.